High School Student

 “I am a senior in high school who lives in California, but I was adopted from China when I was one year old.
 My portfolio demonstrates how versatile I can be with art, and how I can challenge myself with different art mediums.
 Some concerns I have is how my pieces connect with each other.
 A short term goal I wish to accomplish is to be less technical (detail oriented) with a piece and to be more comfortable with three-dimensional pieces.

 I hope in the long run, I can be decent with character design as I have stories I want to create comics with, but I still feel uncomfortable with drawing people. (realistically and ‘cartoon’) I really struggle with having a centered subject in my drawings and find it difficult to express what I want through my piece.
-What makes sense to me, might be confusing for others when they look at my piece.”Purchase a portfolio critique
+What makes sense to me, might be confusing for others when they look at my piece.”Purchase a critique or Skype consult

 Partial Video Transcript